Harshita1375/NoteAI/Readme.md

 npm install

 ## 3. Configure Environment
- Create a .env file in the Client directory: echo "VITE_RENDER_API_URL=http://localhost:8000" > .env
+Create a .env file in the Client directory: echo "VITE_RENDER_API_URL=http://localhost:8000"  .env

 ## 4. Run the app
-npm run dev
+npm run dev<br>
 The Frontend will be running at: http://localhost:5173

 # 🧪 Usage Workflow